manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 Although there exist a few proposals, they share the same set of core principles, resulting in several advantages including a simplified mobility management {{!RFC7476}}.
-For clarify, this section we focus on hICN {{?I-D.muscariello-intarea-hicn}} and ICN implementation for IPv6.
+For clarify, this section we focus on hICN {{?I-D.muscariello-intarea-hicn}} an ICN implementation for IPv6.